pigeon-as/pigeon-mesh/README.md

 # pigeon-mesh

 A peer-to-peer WireGuard full-mesh daemon.
+It automatically adds and removes peers on an existing WireGuard interface as nodes join or leave the gossip cluster.
+Nodes are identified by WireGuard public key.
 No central server.
-Nodes are identified by WireGuard public key, and the kernel WG peer set follows the gossip cluster.

 > **Status:** early development, with breaking changes between v0.0.x versions.